fabrigeas/Cheatsets/Angular.md

 - provide a compilation context to components,
 - group related code into functional sets.

-An app has atleast a root NgModule (AppModule => app.module.ts) (for bootstrapping) then optional NgModules.
+An app has at least a root NgModule (AppModule => app.module.ts) (for bootstrapping) then optional NgModules.

 Components define views and use services which provide specific view non-related functionalities like fetching, calculations, log and are injected into components as dependencies.

-Svs and Comps are simple clasess which are decorated.
+Svs and Comps are simple classes which are decorated.
 Decorators mark their types and provide metadata that tell ng how to use them.

 ### & NgModules Modules

 NgModules import functionality from other modules as well as export.
 An NgModule is a class decorated by the @NgModule() decorator.
-This decorator is a function that takes a single root paramater object whose props define the component.
+This decorator is a function that takes a single root parameter object whose props define the component.

     import { NgModule }      from '@angular/core';
     import { BrowserModule } from '@angular/platform-browser';